Suillus caerulescens

+Suillus caerulescens, commonly known as the douglas-fir suillus and fat jack, is a species of bolete fungus in the family Suillaceae.

+Taxonomy

-Suillus caerulescens is an edible species of bolete fungus in the family Suillaceae.
-It was first described scientifically by American mycologists Alexander H. Smith and Harry D. Thiers in 1964.
-It can be found growing with Douglas fir trees.
-Its stem bruises blue, which sometimes takes a few minutes.
+The species was first described scientifically by American mycologists Alexander H. Smith and Harry D. Thiers in 1964.

+Description

 The cap is yellowish to reddish brown, sometimes with streaks from its darker center.
 It ranges from 4–15 cm in diameter, shaped convex to flat, and viscid when wet, sometimes with veil remnants on the edge.
 The flesh is yellowish, as are the pores.
-The stalk is yellowish to brown, darkening with age, 2–8 cm tall and 1–3 cm wide, and bruises bluish at the base; it sometimes has a faint ring.
+The stalk is yellowish to brown, darkening with age, 2–8 cm tall, 1–3 cm wide, and bruises bluish to brownish (often slowly), especially at the base.
+A faint ring may be present.

+The flesh can have a lemony flavour.
+The spore print is reddish-brown.

+Similar species

+Suillus lakei is fairly similar, as is S. ponderosus.

+Habitat and distribution

+It can be found growing with Douglas-fir trees in western North America from October to December.

+Uses

-While edible, it is considered of poor quality.
+While edible, it is considered of mediocre to poor quality.